 How to Buy Your Freedom to Travel

 Life as an undergraduate student was so thrilling to me.
-Every few months the course catalogue would contain dozens of possibilities for the next session of challenging learning, and those classes – successfully accomplished – would unlock dozens of future study opportunities.
+Every few months the course catalog would contain dozens of possibilities for the next session of challenging learning, and those classes – successfully accomplished – would unlock dozens of future study opportunities.
 It was an all-you-can-eat buffet for an intellectual hunger that, for me, was insatiable.
 The only limiters were time and funding.
-Those limiters extended to adulthood, when the course catalogue of life expands logarithmically.
+Those limiters extended to adulthood, when the course catalog of life expands logarithmically.

 It reminds me of the heroic polar explorer Ernest Shackleton, who said…

 I admit the first time I read Shackleton’s words, I thought for a moment he said it would be a shame to not “explore it all” – and I felt immediately affirmed for my restlessness about the limits of a tragically brief human lifespan aboard a magnificent spinning spaceship Earth.